 In order to explain this, let’s look at an example, such as a car accident.
 If you are in a terrible car accident, your injuries may prevent you from working.
 However, over a period of two years, your injuries may heal.

 Therefore, two years from the date of your accident, you return to work.
-If you injuries were severe enough and you can prove you couldn’t work during those two years, then you would be eligible for disability benefits.
+If your injuries were severe enough and you can prove you couldn’t work during those two years, then you would be eligible for benefits.
 In essence, if you request a period of benefits with a beginning and an end, it is like requesting past due disability benefits.
 You will not get ongoing benefits into the future.
 However, benefits do pay out two months past the end date of the closed period.

 CANNON DISABILITY LAW CAN HELP YOU TODAY

 We can help you even if you have had an unsuccessful work attempt since you applied for benefits.
-If you are looking for an advocate to help you, then you are in the right place.
+If you are looking for an attorney to help you, then you are in the right place.
 You can trust us.

 WE WORK ON A CONTINGENCY FEE BASIS

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee when we win your case.
 This is a contingency fee.
 It means if we win your case, you pay the attorney fee out of your back benefits.
 If you do not win your case, then there is no attorney fee to pay.
-The attorney fee is set by the SSA at 25% of the claimant’s back benefit.
+The attorney fee is set by the SSA at 25% of the back benefit.

 If there are costs in your case, then you pay those.
 Your costs are things like paying for medical records, mailing, or filing fees.
 Typically, however, you will mostly pay for the cost of a copy of your medical records.
 Sometimes, you might pay your doctor to write you a letter of support.

 Try not to worry about costs.
-In most cases, the client’s costs are less than $100.
+In most cases, the costs are less than $100.
 Once we win your SSI and SSD case, the attorney fee comes from your back benefit.
 However, to hire most lawyers, you have to pay upfront fees.
 We don’t require that.